 In order to deliver the best possible results for all of their rhinoplasty patients, Dr. Graper and Dr. Harper take the time to develop highly personalized treatment plans.
-By taking into account each individual’s facial characteristics, aesthetic concerns and desires, Dr. Graper and Dr. Harper tailor each treatment to realize the patient’s aesthetic dreams.
+By taking into account each individual’s facial characteristics, aesthetic concerns, and desires, Dr. Graper and Dr. Harper tailor each treatment to realize the patient’s aesthetic dreams.

 Rhinoplasty: What Is It?

-During your consultation, we will take a medical history, discuss what you would like to change about your nose, examine the structure and support of your nose, look for nasal airway problems and finally, photograph your nose.
-From these photographs we will make computer images of your current nasal shape.
+During your consultation, we will take a medical history, discuss what you would like to change about your nose, examine the structure and support of your nose, look for nasal airway problems, and finally, photograph your nose.
+From these photographs, we will make computer images of your current nasal shape.
 Using the images and your physical exam, we will be able to make a diagnosis as to what is causing the nasal shape to be unsatisfactory.
-We will then morph the nasal shape based on your facial proportions and your goals to give you an idea what is possible, given your basic nasal structure.
+We will then morph the nasal shape based on your facial proportions and your goals to give you an idea of what is possible, given your basic nasal structure.
 We must be careful to note that the images are a goal, not a guarantee.